top of page

 The Big Hoof Foundation is dedicated to saving Draft Horses that have spent their entire lives working only to be neglected or abused when they can no longer work and are eventually sold to slaughter or abandoned to perish.

-Our dedicated volunteers and board members work to rescue, rehabilitate and if possible re-home these beautiful gentle giants to nurturing pastures while advocating for more humane treatment of the draft breeds through information and enlightenment.
+Our dedicated volunteers and board members work to rescue, rehabilitate and give these beautiful gentle giants a nurturing pasture to retire peacefully, while advocating for more humane treatment of the draft breeds through information and enlightenment.

 By saving abandoned Draft Horses we are providing them a loving, humane environment free from pain and suffering as well as restoring their trust in humanity.